 Seven years after Brussels Beer Project was founded by calling on drinkers to “Leave the abbey, join the playground”, the brewery is showing its lust for life by taking one of our favourite festivals to the roof of the city.

-At Wanderlust 2020, co-founder Sébastien Morvan talked BBP’s “resilient” staff and the brewery’s focus on the local market, in particular Brussels, as the main strengths in continuing during Covid-19.
+At Wanderlust 2020, co-founder Sébastien Morvan talked about BBP’s “resilient” staff and the brewery’s focus on the local market, in particular Brussels, as the main strengths in continuing during Covid-19.

 In fact, Morvan and the other co-founder, Olivier de Brauwere, are going full steam ahead with plans to build a bigger brewery in Anderlecht and have recently hired two new employees.